Guestas/LoadAndCompareData/README.md

 File paths are in properties file with intervals between periods.

-If you type stop in console it wil finish sub program and stop application works in IntelliJ console.
+If you type stop in console it wil finish sub program and stop application.
+Works in IntelliJ console.